Norbit

 Norbit is a 2007 American comedy film, directed by Brian Robbins, and co-written by, co-produced by, and starring Eddie Murphy.
-The film co-stars Thandie Newton, Terry Crews, Cuba Gooding Jr., Eddie Griffin, Katt Williams, Marlon Wayans, and Charlie Murphy.
+The film co-stars Thandie Newton, Terry Crews, Cuba Gooding Jr., Eddie Griffin, Katt Williams, Marlon Wayans, and Charlie Murphy (the latter of whom also co-wrote).

 Murphy portrays multiple roles including the eponymous Norbit and his abusive, obese wife Rasputia.
-Norbit, unhappily married, is reunited with his childhood sweetheart Kate, but must contend with Rasputia and her brothers and foil a sabotage plan constructed by Rasputia.
+Norbit, unhappily married, is reunited with his childhood sweetheart Kate, but must contend with Rasputia and her three older brothers and foil a sabotage plan constructed by Rasputia.

-It was released by DreamWorks and Paramount Pictures on February 9, 2007.
-The film was a box office success, grossing $159 million worldwide against a production budget of $60 million.
-It received generally negative reviews from critics and was nominated for eight Golden Raspberry Awards, although it also received a nomination for the 2008 Academy Award for Best Makeup.
+Norbit was released by Paramount Pictures on February 9, 2007.
+While the film was a box office success (grossing $159 million worldwide against a production budget of $60 million), it received generally negative reviews from critics and was nominated for eight Golden Raspberry Awards (winning three), although it also received a nomination for the 2008 Academy Award for Best Makeup.

 Plot

 In Boiling Springs, Tennessee, childhood friends Norbit Albert Rice and Kate Thomas live at an orphanage doubling as a Chinese restaurant called The Golden Wonton owned by Mr. Hangten Wong.
-They also play-marry each other with Ring Pops, but are separated when Kate is adopted.
+They play-marry each other with Ring Pops, but are separated when Kate is adopted.

 Five years later, a tough, overweight girl named Rasputia Latimore saves Norbit from bullies, and becomes his girlfriend, and then wife.

-Norbit is intimidated by Rasputia's three, muscular brothers Big Black Jack, Blue, and Earl, working as a bookkeeper at their construction company.
+Norbit is intimidated by Rasputia's three, muscular older brothers "Big Black" Jack, Blue, and Earl, working as a bookkeeper at their construction company.
 The Latimore brothers also run an extortion "security business", instilling fear in most of the community, aside from Mr. Wong, who refuses to sell his business and often confronts them with weaponry.

 After catching Rasputia cheating on him with her "power tap" dance instructor, Norbit insults her by calling her "The Queen of Whores" and is chased through the neighborhood.
 Heartbroken over the betrayal, Norbit discards his wedding ring and vents his anger at a puppet show for the orphans.
 Much to his surprise, Kate is in attendance.
 His affection reignites.
 She intends to purchase Mr. Wong's orphanage, and is engaged to a man named Deion Hughes.

-Aided by his friends and the townspeople, Norbit meets Kate without Rasputia's knowledge.
+Aided by his friends and the townspeople, Norbit meets Kate behind Rasputia's back.
 They slowly reconnect and Kate teaches Norbit to ride a bike.
 Deion plans to leave town, having no interest in the orphanage, but the Latimore brothers persuade him to turn it into a strip club.
 They dupe Norbit and Kate into renewing the restaurant's liquor license in the Latimores' name.
 Norbit helps Kate rehearse her wedding; a kiss between them makes her reconsider marrying Deion.
 Rasputia confronts Norbit, having witnessed their kiss, and threatens Kate with acid.